RubixML/ML/README.md

 ```

 ### Cost Functions
 In neural networks, the cost function is a function that the network tries to minimize during training.
-The cost of a particular sample is defined as the difference between the output of the network and what the correct output should be given the label.
-Different cost functions have different ways of punishing erroneous activations.
+The cost of a particular activation is defined as the difference between the output of the network and what the correct output should be given the ground truth label.
+Different cost functions have different ways of punishing erroneous activations and thus produce differently shaped gradients when backpropagated.

 ### Cross Entropy
-Cross Entropy, or log loss, measures the performance of a classification model whose output is a probability value between 0 and 1.
+Cross Entropy, or *log loss*, measures the performance of a classification model whose output is a probability value between 0 and 1.
 Cross-entropy loss increases as the predicted probability diverges from the actual label.
 So predicting a probability of .012 when the actual observation label is 1 would be bad and result in a high loss value.
 A perfect score would have a log loss of 0.

 #### Parameters:
 This cost function does not have any parameters.